 Besides all this natural splendour, the United Arab Emirates is also best known for being one of the premier commercial and shopping destinations in the world.

-The dirham is the United Arab Emirates’s currency, officially called the United Arab Emirates dirham.
-Its truncations are “dhs” (local) and “AED” (international).
-It comprises both notes and coins.
+The dirham is the United Arab Emirates' currency.
+It comprises of both notes and coins.
 Note values range from 5 AED to 1000 AED.
-Coins include a one-dirham coin, as well as the fractional unit, which are called “fils” and come in values of 5, 10, 25, and 50.
+Coins include a one-dirham coin, as well as the fractional unit, which are called fils and come in values of 5, 10, 25, and 50.
 One dirham equals a hundred fils.

 Many major international restaurant and fast food chains also operate in the United Arab Emirates.
 As the UAE is so cosmopolitan, it isn't very common to find traditional Emirati options at restaurants.